mackah666/mackah-mock-api/README.md

 nodemon
 ```
-To the api which will running at http://localhost:3000/orders
+The api will be up and running at http://localhost:3000/orders